PSFC-HEDP/cps-analysis/README.md

  This program isn’t as powerful as Fredrick’s AnalyzeCR39.
- If you have a use case that doesn’t seem to be covered by the choices you’re given, I encourage you to code it up here, but acknowledge that it’s probably easiest to use AnalyzeCR39 instead.
+ If you have a use case that doesn’t seem to be covered by the choices you’re given, I encourage you to code it up here, but I acknowledge that it’s probably easiest to use AnalyzeCR39 instead.
  Nevertheless, I hope that this already covers most use cases in a more convenient format.

 ## Limitations